vivek100/Docusign_GreaterGood/README.md

-# Store Locator
+# Docusign with Sevabhava

-> Node/Express/Mongo API with GeoJSON location field for store locations.
-Simple vanilla JS frontend using the Mapbox Library
+> Node/Express/ API with Docusign API

 ## Quick Start

-Add your MONGO_URI and GEOCODER_API_KEY to the "config/config.env" file.
+Add your Firebase and Docusign keys to the "config/config.env" file.

 ```bash
 # Install dependencies